deichhorst/comp20-deichhorst/messages/README.txt

 Name: Dexter Eichhorst
 Project: Messages

-Project Discussed With:
+Project Discussed With: Kevin Halliday
-Time Spent on this Project: 30 mins
+Time Spent on this Project: 2 hours

-Project has just been started...no new code in any files
+Still debugging lab.js file which is having issues parsing text.
+CSS file has basics outlined.

+NOT functional as of yet.